Go see this movie.

 - If you’ve already seen the stage play, then you already know.
 It was more than I expected, and I had high expectations.

 This is the moving story of the power of redemption.
-A century and a half ago, Victor Hugo wrote about how forgiveness turned a convict into a benefactor, how returning good for evil changed anger into love, how trust transformed a man who knew nothing but hate into a brother, how a bishop’s blessing touched a man who was just a number knowing only a life of darkness and shame to escape that world begin another story of a man who had a soul.
+A century and a half ago, Victor Hugo wrote about how forgiveness turned a convict into a benefactor, how returning good for evil changed anger into love, how trust transformed a man who knew nothing but hate into a brother, how a bishop’s blessing touched a man who was just a number, knowing only a life of darkness and shame, to escape that world begin another story as that of a man who had a soul.

 This epic story traces the lives of two men: Jean Valjean imprisoned for 19 years for stealing bread for his nephew and Javert, a man born in jail who rose from the gutter to become a lawman who has chased Jean Valjean across the years from prison to Paris.
 It is a story of biblical themes: the characteristics of law vs. grace, justice vs. mercy.
 The story culminates at the ill-fated student revolt of the June Rebellion in Paris of 1832 — often mistaken by patrons of the musical as the French Revolution of 1789.
 Hugo himself experienced the armed student uprising in Paris 40 years before he published his novel in 1862 while he was writing a play in the Tuileries Gardens there.
 Ironically, 40 years ago I experienced the student riots at Berkeley when I was a student there.

 The Book, Play, Movies

 Victor Hugo’s novel, 14 years in the writing was published 150 years ago becoming a huge hit in French as well as other languages and was one of the most important books of the 19th century.
 Published in America in English during the time of the Civil War it was widely read by soldiers and officers.
 General Robert E. Lee‘s troops called themselves “Lee’s Miserables” as a tribute to the book they were reading.